 Accreditation helps ensure that people seeking registration are suitably trained, qualified and competent to practise as health practitioners.

-In July, we established the independently chaired accreditation committee required by the Ministerial policy direction received in February 2021.
-This new committee of the Agency Management Committee provides independent and expert advice on accreditation reform and other accreditation matters to National Boards, accreditation authorities and Ahpra.
+The Accreditation Committee provides independent and expert advice on accreditation reform and other accreditation matters to National Boards, accreditation authorities and Ahpra.
 Other external entities performing accreditation roles as part of the National Scheme, such as specialist colleges and postgraduate medical councils, take account of the committee’s advice, where relevant.

 Nine National Boards exercise accreditation functions through external councils.

 Five National Boards – Aboriginal and Torres Strait Islander Health Practice, Chinese Medicine, Medical Radiation Practice, Paramedicine and Podiatry – exercise accreditation functions through a committee established by their Boards.